Denis Savard

 Denis Joseph Savard (born February 4, 1961) is a Canadian former professional ice hockey player.
 He played in the National Hockey League (NHL) from 1980 to 1997, and was elected to the Hockey Hall of Fame in 2000.
 In 2017 Savard was named one of the '100 Greatest NHL Players' in history.
 Savard was drafted by the Chicago Blackhawks and became the forefront of the team during the 1980s.
-He led the Blackhawks to the Conference Finals four times, losing each time, twice being to Gretzky's Edmonton Oilers.
-Savard is known for the spin' o rama move, a tactic in Hockey used to create distance between the puck carrier and opponent.
+He led the Blackhawks to the Conference Finals four times, losing each time, twice being to Wayne Gretzky's Edmonton Oilers.
+Savard is known for the spin' o rama move, a tactic in hockey used to create distance between the puck carrier and opponent.
 Savard won one Stanley Cup with the Montreal Canadiens in 1993.
-Savard also played with the Tampa Bay Lighting for two seasons before returning to the Chicago Blackhawks in 1994, and then retiring there in 1997.
+Savard also played with the Tampa Bay Lightning for two seasons before returning to the Chicago Blackhawks in 1994, and then retiring there in 1997.
 He has also served as head coach of the Chicago Blackhawks of the NHL, and now serves as an ambassador for the Blackhawks' organization.
 Savard was born in Gatineau, Quebec, but grew up in Montreal.

-NHL playing career
+Playing career

 As a youth, Savard played in the 1973 and 1974 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Verdun, Quebec.

 For the 1980 NHL Entry Draft, the Montreal Canadiens held the first overall pick and many fans hoped the Canadiens would use it to draft Savard.
 Instead, the Canadiens drafted Doug Wickenheiser and Savard was chosen third overall by the Chicago Blackhawks.
 He was the highest drafted player in Blackhawks' history, until the organization drafted Patrick Kane with the first overall pick in 2007.
 He began his career during the 1980–81 NHL season in which he had three assists in his first game.
 He then went on to set the Blackhawks' record (since broken) for most points by a rookie with 75.

 He was known for his trademark move, the 'Savardian Spin-o-rama' (a term actually coined by Danny Gallivan, referencing the move performed by Serge Savard), which entailed Savard whirling around with the puck in a full rotation allowing him to defeat defenders and goaltenders alike.

 Savard had two separate stints with the Blackhawks.
 The first was from the 1980–81 season to the 1989–90 season.
 The second was from 1994–95 to 1996–97.
 During his absence from Chicago, he played for the Montreal Canadiens (1990–91 to 1992–93) and the Tampa Bay Lightning (1993–94 to 1994–95).